symlynX/secure-email/README.md

 <a name="public-key-routing"></a>Public-Key Routing Systems
 ===========================================================

-Out of a tradition of peer-to-peer systems a new bread of Internet routing technologies is emerging which has quite interesting effects regarding possible solutions for email.
+Out of a tradition of peer-to-peer systems a new breed of Internet routing technologies is emerging which has quite interesting effects regarding possible solutions for email.
 These technologies share some essential advantages:

-1. **Public key as the identifier:** All these projects also use the user's public key as the unique routing identifier for a user, allowing for decentralized and unique names.
-This neatly solves the problem of validating public keys, because every identifier basically *is* a key, so there is no need to establish a mapping from an identifier to a key.
+1. **Public key as the identifier:** All of these projects use the user's public key as the unique routing identifier for a user, allowing for decentralized and unique names.
+This neatly solves the problem of validating public keys, because every identifier *is* the key, so there is no need to establish a mapping.
 1. **Ease of use:** By having the cryptography an essential part of how the Internet works, applications hardly need to deal with it any longer.
 All communication is always encrypted to the recipients of the messages, allowing for dramatically simplified user interfaces that anyone can learn to use.
 1. **Impossible to use without encryption:** Some researchers think the most awful problem about traditional email is that as long as it can accept unencrypted mail, people will send unencrypted mail and expose most private aspects of the recipient's life against her will.
 Public-key based routing systems make such profoundly human behaviour impossible and thus close the biggest of all loopholes in Internet technology.
 1. **No account management:** Since public-key routing leads communications directly to the receiving endpoints, there is no need for any account registration on any servers.
 A business card containing your first contact's public key is sufficient to bootstrap your node and start using the new system.
 You just hold it in front of the webcam to access her profile, start a contact subscription or formulate a message.
 1. **Trust no one:** These projects share an approach that treats the network, and all parties on the network, as potentially hostile and not to be trusted.
 With this approach, a user's security can only be betrayed if their own device is compromised or the software is flawed or tampered with, but the user is protected from attacks against any service provider (because there typically is not one).
-1. **No authorities:** Since the cryptographic operations are self-validating, there is no need for beither certification nor domain naming authorities.
+1. **No authorities:** Since the cryptographic operations are self-validating, there is no need for neither certification nor domain naming authorities.
 The bureaucracy of having an identity on the Internet is gone.
 1. **Potential for mesh networking:** If implemented properly, public-key based routing systems do not depend on the Internet's current routing methodology such as BGP, the Border Gateway Protocol.
 This means they can self-organize even if there was no IP-based routing underneath.
-These technologies can be deployed as an overlay over the existing Internet, but they can also find routes across a network of mesh nodes or an alternative Internet which models intercontinental underwater cabling as a particularely strong link between nodes that are unusually distant from each other.
+These technologies can be deployed as an overlay over the existing Internet, but they can also find routes across a network of mesh nodes or an alternative Internet which models intercontinental underwater cabling as an unusually strong direct link between nodes that are actually very distant from each other.
 Many of these new tools have the ability to route by bluetooth or ad-hoc wireless proximity, allowing for independent email infrastructure in countries where the government has to be considered an opponent.

 Disadvantages are:

 1. You need to install custom new technology.
-1. Most projects still have some specific drawbacks due to their youth.
+1. Several projects still have some specific drawbacks due to their youth.
 1. Allowing for communication and data exchange even if sender and recipient aren't on the network at the same time takes special provisions in relay infrastructure that isn't yet implemented in any of the projects.
-This problem does not persist if at least one of the participants in a communication is always on.
+This problem does not persist if at least one of the participants in a communication is always on (think of a smartphone flatrate or a router device at home).
+1. To ensure safety in cryptographic communication it is required that you set up contacts in advance before you can communicate with them.
+This is a strength, but it may appear as a disadvantage at first.

 When in their infancy, these projects usually start out with a pure peer-to-peer architecture, which has the drawbacks of being slow, CPU intensive and potentially less protective of the social graph than even a federated architecture.
 Projects that have come of age such as Tor and I2P however demonstrate how an infrastructure of collaborating relay nodes can provide for performance, metadata protection and avoid computational load on the endpoints.
 Strategies for organization of such relay infrastructure have been a hot topic of research for over a decade.
 Most of these infrastructures make use of distributed hashtable technology, which in its infancy was suffering of problems like lack of look-up privacy and [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
 The research community has provided for viable strategies to solve these problems using reputation systems based on behavior or social graph and projects such as GNUnet and Tribler have implemented them.

-It is important to understand that the way these new systems do not allow for a traditional user@domain addressing is not a drawback, it is a strength since users are no longer required to possess a keyboard or even know how to read and write.
+It is important to understand that the way these new systems do not allow for traditional user@domain addressing is not a drawback, it is a strength since users are no longer required to possess a keyboard or even know how to read and write.
 It is true that you do not realistically want to add a contact by typing in their public key information.
 What you do is to use the methods described in Key Discovery.

 <a name="briar"></a>Briar
 -----------------------------------------------------------

+Briar is a project working on a messaging and forum solution which distributes content opportunistically, that means whenever two nodes meet.
+It is designed to support the work of activists in oppressive countries by making use of wireless mesh networking between telephony devices.
+Briar actually doesn't use public keys for identification of users, each communication thread has its own ephemeral key which is advanced for each message, achieving an advanced kind of forward secrecy similar to Pond.

 <a name="cables"></a>Cables
 -----------------------------------------------------------